gini/gini-capture-sdk-android/componentapiexample/README.md

 Analysis Screen
 ----------------

-The `BaseAnalysisScreenHandler` contains the main logic.
-The `compat` and `standard` sub-packages provide the implementations for the
-Support Library components and standard components, respectively.
-They contain an Activity and a concrete handler.

 You should create a `GiniCapture` instance first.
 If you have done that, then analysis is executed internally by the networking service implementation you have configured.
 When the `AnalysisFragment` receives the extractions the `AnalysisFragmentListener#onExtractionsAvailable()` is called and you may proceed with the extractions as desired.